-As required by the FASB Accounting Standards CodificationTM, Helping Hands: Simian Aides For The Disabled, Inc. dba Helping Hands: Monkey Helpers For The Disabled maintains a policy whereby the value of the donated goods and services that create or enhance nonfinancial assets or that require specialized skills, are provided by individuals possessing those skills and would typically need to be purchased if not provided by donation, are recognized as revenue on the Statement of Activities and are reported as expenses on the Statement of Functional Expenses.
-For the year presented, Donated Goods and Services consists of pro bono legal services.
+As required by the FASB Accounting Standards CodificationTM, Helping Hands: Simian Aides For The Disabled, Inc. d/b/a Helping Hands: Monkey Helpers For The Disabled maintains a policy whereby the value of the donated goods and services that create or enhance nonfinancial assets or that require specialized skills, are provided by individuals possessing those skills and would typically need to be purchased if not provided by donation, are recognized as revenue on the Statement of Activities and are reported as expenses on the Statement of Functional Expenses.
+For the years presented, Donated Goods and Services consists of pro bono legal services in the amount of \$120,274 and \$87,778 for the years ending December 31, 2017 and 2016, respectively, and are included in Consultant and Professional Fees in the accompanying Statements of Functional Expenses.